HowieJM/vsn-pipelines/README.rst

 This should allow you to run the VSN-pipeline implementation of pySCENIC for the single-run and crucially also the multip-run mode, with aggregation.

+**Note** -- scenic reports fail, hence skipped.
+To make this work requires and edit of ``vsn-pipelines/src/scenic/bin/reports/scenic_report.ipynb``.
+Have have not looked at this, but see ccasar/vsn-pipelines fork for one attempt to fix this.

 # **JMH - Sept, 3rd, 2024**